 The Shaker’s iconic motif is the Tree of Life.
-This analogy runs through very many cultures through history, and Charles Darwin also alludes to a tree of life image in his magnum opus “On The Origin Of Species By Natural Selection” to explain how speciation occurs.
+This analogy runs through very many cultures around the world through history, and Charles Darwin also alludes to a tree of life image in his magnum opus “On The Origin Of Species By Natural Selection” to explain how speciation occurs.
 All life on Earth is both indebted to, and reliant on, the world’s forests for creating and maintaining the biosphere that all life shares, through a process called photosynthesis.
 A tiny biological “machine”, called a chloroplast is at the heart of photosynthesis.
 We owe trees big time, for all they have done for us, and continue to do.

 Think of a time you walked in a woodland, or forest.
 How did you feel?
 Did it have a calming influence, helping to relieve stress, helping you to get to a place mentally and emotionally where you could reflect, think, and feel connected to something much bigger than yourself?
 Makes sense, though, when you consider that forests were, for our primate ancestors, our homes.
 Something about forests is hard wired into our brains, a deep human memory, shared by all humanity.
 Going even further back in time, those trees that you are taking in on your walk are long lost cousins of yours.
 Somewhere down the tree of life you share a common ancestor with trees.
 There are proven physiological and psychological reasons for the beneficial effects trees and forests have on people.
 I need not go into detail about that here, there is plenty of information readily available.
 The Japanese have a concept called “shinrin-yoku”, which translates as forest bathing, and it is a cornerstone of preventive health care, healing and well-being in Japan.
 It works, I recommend regular forest bathing for all.
 In addition to health and wellbeing, trees and woodlands perform other valuable functions.
 They improve air, soil and water quality.
 They reduce the urban heat island effect, and lock up carbon, from global warming gases like CO2.
 Woodlands are part of the palette of measures that help with natural flood management.
 Woodlands, forests and urban trees contribute significant economic benefits.
 They support biodiversity by providing habitats and food.